gcanu/CookieClickerTools/Readme.md

 * CCTools.startGoldenCookieWatch() : start the golden cookie watcher.
 When a golden cookie appear, a cookie is displayed in title.
 * CCTools.stopGoldenCookieWatch() : stop the golden cookie watcher
 * CCTools.unlockUncannyClicker() : unlock the Uncanny Clicker achievement by clicking as fast as double bass pedal drum roll \m/ !
+* CCTools.startBuyAnyObjectWhenReady() : start the purchases optimizer, each time you reach a sufficient amount of cookies to buy an upgrade or an object (the cheaper one), it will be automatically purchased

 Changelog